 The power of high performance computing (HPC) is tremendous.
 A simulation study that requires one year using one computer can be run in only a day using HPC with 400 nodes.
 However, while I am providing this seminar, the HPC of KU CRMDA is underused.
 Therefore, this seminar aim is to encourage CRMDA staff using the HPC by showing the way to use it easily.

-Mediation is a tool to explain the process behind causal relationship.
-I gave a short lecture on mediation at the Faculty of Psychology, Chulalongkorn University in 2013.
-I hope this presentation will give you good background on mediation.
+Missing data is common in data collection, especially in survey.
+Some types of missing data could alter the anylysis results, both in parameter estimates and standard errors.
+I gave a short lecture on types of missing data and how to handle missing data in 2015 at the Faculty of Psychology, Chulalongkorn University in 2013.
+I hope this presentation will give you good background on missing data analysis.

 Writing and Presentation Note